Frequently Asked Questions - FAQ

 • No PFD ensembles

-No. TopTask can only be used on a maximum of 2 computers and is bound to these computers upon first start.
-The bindings can only be removed by support afterwards.
+No. TopTask can only be used on a maximum of 2 computers and is bound to these computers upon first launch.
+Afterwards, the bindings can only be removed by support.

 No. TopTask is aimed at pilots who want to plan their flights on a computer.
 Accordingly, the user interface is designed for large screens.